nicholaseager/nicholaseager.github.io/_guides/2022-12-19-mountain-hut-to-hut-hiking-in-italy.markdown

 {% include image.html src="photos/it/2022/DSCF3863_a_XzYk-Nl" %}

 In short, not really.
 But if you setup camp around sunset, pack up at sunrise, be respectful of nature, and follow leave-no-trace principles, it is generally tolerated.
 In more popular areas, sometimes rangers come around and give people fines.
 But if you're hiking a long Alta Via and are keeping a distance from huts or popular areas, you will be fine.
 Sometimes we have seen people even camping right next to very popular huts with no issue.

-## Want more?

-Please <a href="{{ "/contact" | relative_url }}">contact</a> me if you want to ask questions; I am happy to help.
-Check out a video that I made about my trip to the Dolomites!
-I tried my best to capture all of the little beautiful moments by letting them speak for themselves.
-So there are no explanations or speaking in this video, just moments :)

-{% include youtube.html id="djldGrhYFdo" %}